Legislation Details

 (1) Required.

-(a) The owner of any property for which a rental license is required shall, at the inception of each new tenancy and each time an owner renews a lease with an existing tenant, provide to the tenant a Certificate of Rental Suitability that was issued by the Department no more than sixty days prior to the inception of the tenancy.
-The owner shall at the same time provide the tenant a copy of the owner's attestation to the suitability of the dwelling unit as received by the Department pursuant to subsection 9-3903(2)(b)(.3), and a copy of the "City of Philadelphia Partners for Good Housing Handbook" issued by the Department, or such other document as the Department shall require.
-The Certificate of Rental Suitability is only valid [may be] for [either] an individual dwelling unit[, or for the entire building in which the unit is located].
+(a) The owner of any property for which a rental license is required shall, at the inception of each tenancy, provide to the tenant a Certificate of Rental Suitability that was issued by the Department no more than sixty days prior to the inception of the tenancy.
+The owner shall at the same time provide the tenant a copy of the owner's attestation to the suitability of the dwelling unit as received by the Department pursuant to subsection 9-3903(2)(b)(.3), and a copy of the “City of Philadelphia Partners for Good Housing Handbook” issued by the Department, or such other document as the Department shall require.
+The Certificate of Rental Suitability may be for either an individual dwelling unit, or for the entire building in which the unit is located.

 (b) Exception.
-The provisions of subsection 9-3903(1)(a) shall not apply with respect to any rental to a tenant who is a member of the owner's family
+The provisions of subsection 9-3903(1)(a) shall not apply with respect to any rental to a tenant who is a member of the owner's family.

 (2) Application and Issuance.